How to politely ask for a payment with email samples

 Undoubtedly, we know that paying on time should be the norm.
 It would also relieve you from having to ask for payments in the first place.
 However, you should always be prepared to face any payment shortcomings without fear or shame for asking to be paid for your work.

 A great way to save yourself the trouble is to send a kind reminder before the pre-agreed payment period comes to an end.
 Then, you will be able to notify your clients of their payment duties and give them the chance to provide you with credible reasons if they intend to delay payment for an x amount of days.
-Your mind will be at ease, expecting remuneration in the near future.
+This way, your mind will be at ease, expecting remuneration in the near future.

 So, be sure to send this precocious email around 5-7 days before the due date and choose any weekday but not a Friday since a weekend intervenes.
 For this email, please keep it short and simple.
 It should not look like a warning but a friendly reminder.